 Nowadays almost every site shows content recommendation to retain the users on their site.
 Also AdSense allows showing advertisements in-between content recommendation thus helping your to make money.

 This will have the same problem of advertisements as explained above.
-So if you can show only test recommendations without thumbnail images or disable advertisements to improve the speed.
+So, you can show only test recommendations without thumbnail images or disable advertisements to improve the speed of your WordPress site.

 An image can say thousand words, but use them only when needed.
 Each image will send a separate HTTP request to server when someone opens your page.
 When there are lot of bigger images on your page, it will increase the server load and page loading time.